Syria safe zones agreed upon at ceasefire talks

 A working group will later decide "boundaries of disarmament, areas of tension and security areas, as well as to address technical issues related to the implementation of the memorandum," Sputnik said, citing the signed document.
 The Russian agency said maps demarcating the areas in question would be completed by May 22.

-The Syrian government said Wednesday, the first day of the Astana talks, that it supported the Russian initiative on de-escalation zones, according to state-run Syrian Arab News Agency.

-However, the Syrian opposition delegation walked out of talks during the signing, according to the Reuters and Agence France-Presse news agencies.

-Such zones -- also referred to as nonconflict or safe zones -- are meant to be areas where civilians can live without being targeted by any party in Syria's war.
+Such zones -- also referred to as non-conflict or safe zones -- are meant to be areas where civilians can live without being targeted by any party in Syria's war.
 However, key issues would involve whether and how the zones would be enforced.

+Syria's Foreign Ministry said Wednesday it accepted the Russian proposal to create de-escalation zones, vowing not to shell these areas in compliance with the December ceasefire agreement.

+But Osama Abu Zeid, a member of the opposition High Negotiations Committee, told reporters Thursday in Astana that the Syrian armed opposition rejected any agreement that would divide the country.

 Opposition claims ceasefire violations